The ScalarDensityMsis90 type exposes the following members.

 Gets or sets the target point describing the time-varying position at which density is to be calculated.(Inherited from ScalarAtmosphericDensity.)

-Gets the upper bound of the height (in meters above the ellipsoid) above which this density model will return a value of zero.
+Gets or sets the upper bound of the height (in meters above the ellipsoid) above which this density model will return a value of zero.
 The default value is 2500000 meters.(Overrides ScalarAtmosphericDensityUpperHeightLimit.)

 Gets or sets the vector to the sun to use for modeling the effects of solar radiation on the atmosphere.
 By default, this is set to represent the apparent displacement from the Earth to the Sun based on light time delay and aberration from the relative motion of the celestial bodies.
 Setting this to use the true displacement will be slightly less accurate but take less time to compute.
 However, not all density models will use the Sun's position.(Inherited from ScalarAtmosphericDensity.)